humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 ## Support Ticket Types

 We break down support into different categories.
-Each has their own language and processes, but they should be somewhat intuitive.
+Each has its own language and processes, but it should be somewhat intuitive.
 Let's go over the types.

 ![Altis Dashboard Create Support Ticket page, Question selected in Type dropdown menu](./assets/altis-support-type.png)